,

 Honora had 2 brothers and 4 sisters.
 Mary Ann, the eldest, was born a year after her parents marriage.
 John came a year after that.
 Honora was the third child, followed 2 years later by a brother, Peter, who died at the age of 3.
 Her younger sister Sarah was born in 1875, followed 2 years later by Maggie, and 3 years later by Lizzie.

 Honora’s father, who was forty when she was born, passed away when she was only 25 years old in 1897.
-He is buried in Holy Sepulchre Cemetery, where his son Peter is also buried.
-Honora married 7 months after her father passed.
+He is buried in Holy Sepulcher Cemetery, where his son Peter is also buried.
+Honora married 7 months after her father passed away.
+Her mother, Margaret, probably passed away on 25 February, 1904.

 Marriage and Children